jeshuaerickson/holidayhack2020/README.md

 # Holiday Hack Challenge 2020: Three French Hens

-## Objective No. 1: Uncover Santa's Gift List
+## Objective 1: Uncover Santa's Gift List

 There is a photo of Santa's Desk on that billboard with his personal gift list.
 What gift is Santa planning on getting Josh Wright for the holidays?
 Talk to Jingle Ringford at the bottom of the mountain for advice.